-2. Use the call number from the catalog to locate the case on the shelf.
+Use the call number from the Discovery Search to locate the case on the shelf.
 Blu-ray cases are shelved numerically in a group between the Academic Film Collection and the Popular Film Collection.

 You can check out headphones from the Circulation Desk as well.
 We ask that you please use headphones whenever watching a film in the library to avoid disturbing others studying around you.